 - Identifies and applies for state and federal funds for disaster management, mitigation and homeland security; oversees the preparation of program papers and applications for federal and state funds; provides oversight and coordination of agency reporting on grants; provides status updates and reports to the State within required deadlines.

 - Implements and coordinates County-wide training activities and exercises to ensure a comprehensive response and recovery capability in the event of emergencies, disasters and terrorism incidents.

 - Monitors legislative and administrative actions which affect County homeland security, analyzes policy and lobbies for County needs in development of legislation.

-- Deploys County Departments during emergencies; requires emergency services of any county employee as deemed necessary during an emergency, disaster or terrorism incident.
+- Deploys County Departments during disasters; requires disaster services of any county employee as deemed necessary during an emergency, disaster or terrorism incident.

 - Coordinates County Continuity of Operations (COOP) planning, training and exercises; represents the County as an active member of the Regional Emergency Management Group (REMG) and the Urban Area Security Initiative (UASI) executive team.

 Working knowledge of: Federal, state and local laws and regulations affecting disaster response and terrorism prevention and response, in particular, the Federal Homeland Security Advisory System; nuclear, chemical, and biological warfare and weapons of mass destruction; issues affecting cyber security; disaster management and incident command system principles and practices; management principles and practices; disaster management resources and resource agencies; group dynamics; planning techniques and program forecasting; budget preparation and monitoring; methods of developing and delivering training programs; supervisory techniques.